bainro/viz/README.md

 `conda activate viz`

-Change to the directory where you've installed this github code repository:
+Change to the directory where you've installed this repository:

 `cd C:\Users\rbain\Downloads\viz-main`